Trump: Dems have turned border into 'Disneyland,' says Perry Mason needed to win court fights

 Progressives' rhetoric on the issue will only help boost conservatives at the polls, Trump added.

 "Beto O'Rourke wants to take down the walls -- that means he's finished," Trump said, referring to O'Rourke's stated desire to tear down existing border barriers.
 "I mean, he was finished two weeks ago, when he started saying some very stupid things.
 Beto has been exposed.
 Biden has been exposed.
-I don't know what the hell happened to Biden. ...
-He doesn't look the same to me."
+I don't know what the hell happened to Biden."

+Trump added: "I’ve – I don’t know, it just doesn’t look like the same Biden.
+I said is that really Joe Biden?
+I’ve known him for a long time, I’ve seen him for a long time.
+I said what happened to him?
+So he’s – he’s been exposed because he’s very weak."

 Faced with a crush of illegal immigrants attempting to enter the country, U.S. border authorities say they've started to increase the biometric data they take from children 13 years old and younger, including fingerprints, despite privacy concerns and government policy intended to restrict what can be collected from migrant youths.